In Puerto Rico bankruptcy, mutual funds compete with themselves

 Bonds held by the companies' many funds are spread across myriad credits, some in direct competition for recoveries, meaning wins for some investors trigger losses for others.

-For OppenheimerFunds and Franklin Advisers, whose combined $10.3 billion in Puerto Rican debt makes them among the island's biggest creditors, negotiating that minefield is particularly important.
-(For a related graphic, click tmsnrt.rs/2eRyYw3)
+For OppenheimerFunds and Franklin Advisers, whose combined $10.3 billion in Puerto Rican debt makes them among the island's biggest creditors, negotiating that minefield is particularly important. (tmsnrt.rs/2eRyYw3)

 The funds say their cross-holdings reflect a long-term commitment to Puerto Rico, and give them more of a stake than other creditors in righting the island's ship.
 Bankruptcy and municipal bond experts say, however, the competing claims raise questions about whether they can represent investors' best interests.